Stefan-Markov/Fun-app/README.md

 - 5 Repositories
 - @Async is used - create new thread for the operation, while the DB still indexing and returning the result
 - JWT projection with claims: username, roles
-- JWT validate and refresh
+- JWT validate, authenticate and refresh procedures
 - Error handling
 - Validate data consuming
 - Data quality protect